bjhartin/strangeloop-2022/monad-i-love-you-now-get-out-of-my-typesystem.md

 ## Summary

-This speaker introduced a new library, 'Optimus Prime', which was developed at Morgan Stanley to allow Scala programmers to stop using monads like Future and cats' IO for concurrency.
+This speaker introduced a new library, 'Optimus Prime', which was developed at Morgan Stanley (one of the biggest Scala shops).
+This library allows Scala programmers to stop using monads like Future and cats' IO for concurrency.
 Instead, it takes the following position:

 A set S of referentially transparent functions {f1, f2, ... fn}, which have no dependencies on each other, may be executed in any order or, if resources allow, concurrently.